mpvginde/anemoi-demo-keisler2022/README.md

 * Explore data ingestion, model training, and evaluation pipelines in a reproducible way.
 * Serve as an onboarding and educational tool for new users within the Anemoi ecosystem.

+> [!NOTE]
-Note: this is not an exact reproduction of Keisler’s model.
+> Note: this is not an exact reproduction of Keisler’s model.
 Instead, it’s a simplified demo illustrating the principles, workflow, and integration possibilities offered by Anemoi.
+It is a work in progress, so not all parts of the demo (notably the training) are focused on Keisler (2020) yet.

 ## Getting started